gecrooks/modern-python-template/README.md

 Answer the questions, create a new empty repo on github with the same name, push, and you should be good to go.

-    cd my_python_project
+    cd example_python_project
-    git remote add origin https://github.com/somebody/my_python_project.git
+    git remote add origin https://github.com/somebody/example_python_project.git
     git push -u origin master

 The basic idea is to replace customizable text with  template strings, e.g. `{{cookiecutter.author_email}}`.
 Defaults for these templates are stored in `cookiecutter.json`.
-In particular the whole package is moved to a directory called
+In particular example_python_package is moved to a directory called
 `{{cookiecutter.module_name}}`, and the module code is moved to `{{cookiecutter.module_name}}/{{cookiecutter.module_name}}`.
 I'm more or less following [cookiecutter-pypackage])https://github.com/audreyfeldroy/cookiecutter-pypackage)